Four Easy Ways to Register

 (See "Student Privacy Rights of Students in Education Records" in the SDSU catalog for further information.)

-You may Update your personal information: mailing address, telephone number and email prefrences, and password at My CES Gateway.
+You may update your personal information: mailing address, telephone number, email preferences, and password online.
+Name changes must be done via the CES Registration and Enrollment Services office or the SDSU Office of the Registrar and cannot be done online.
 We do not share your email address with other organizations.

 Extension and Professional Development Credit